 A. The oil and gas reclamation fund shall be administered by the oil conservation division of the energy, minerals and natural resources department.
-Expenditures from the fund may be used by the director of the division for the purposes of:

-- (1) employing the necessary personnel to survey abandoned wells, well sites and associated production facilities and preparing plans for the plugging of abandoned wells that have not been plugged or that have been improperly plugged and for the restoration and remediation of abandoned well sites and associated production facilities that have not been properly restored and remediated; and - (2) supporting energy education throughout the state in an amount not to exceed one hundred fifty thousand dollars (\$150,000) annually. - B. The director of the oil conservation division of the energy, minerals and natural resources department, as funds become available in the oil and gas reclamation fund, shall reclaim and properly plug all abandoned wells and shall restore and remediate abandoned well sites and associated production facilities in accordance with the provisions of the Oil and Gas Act [70-2-1 NMSA 1978] and the rules and regulations promulgated pursuant to that act.
-The division may order wells plugged and well sites and associated production facilities restored and remediated on federal lands on which there are no bonds running to the benefit of the state in the same manner and in accordance with the same procedure as with wells drilled on state and fee land, including using funds from the oil and gas reclamation fund to pay the cost of plugging.
-When the costs of plugging a well drilled on federal mineral leases or restoring and remediating well sites and associated production facilities are paid from the oil and gas reclamation fund, the division is authorized to bring a suit against the operator or district court of the county in which the well is located for indemnification for all costs incurred by the division in plugging the well or restoring and remediating the well site and associated production facilities.
-Any funds collected pursuant to a judgment in a suit for indemnification brought under the Oil and Gas Act shall be deposited in the oil and gas reclamation fund. - C. The director of the oil conservation division of the energy, minerals and natural resources department shall make an annual report to the secretary of energy, minerals and natural resources, the governor and the legislature on the use of the oil and gas reclamation fund. - D. Contracts for plugging, reclamation and energy education pursuant to this section shall be entered into in accordance with the provisions of the Procurement Code [13-1-28 NMSA 1978].
-A contractor employed by the oil conservation division of the energy, minerals and natural resources department to plug a well is authorized to sell for salvage the equipment and material that is removed from the well in plugging it.
+Expenditures from the fund may be used by the director of the division for the purpose of employing the necessary personnel to survey abandoned wells, well sites and associated production facilities and to prepare plans for the plugging of abandoned wells that have not been plugged or that have been improperly plugged and for the restoration and remediation of abandoned well sites and associated production facilities that have not been properly restored and remediated.
+The director, as funds become available in the oil and gas reclamation fund, shall reclaim and properly plug all abandoned wells and shall restore and remediate abandoned well sites and associated production facilities in accordance with the provisions of the Oil and Gas Act [this article] and the rules and regulations promulgated pursuant to that act.
+The division may order wells plugged and well sites and associated production facilities restored and remediated on federal lands on which there are no bonds running to the benefit of the state in the same manner and in accordance with the same procedure as with wells drilled on state and fee land, including utilizing funds from the oil and gas reclamation fund to pay the cost of plugging.
+When the costs of plugging a well drilled on federal mineral leases or restoring and remediating well sites and associated production facilities are paid from the oil and gas reclamation fund, the division is authorized to bring a suit against the operator or the owner of the minerals under the tract, or both, in the district court of the county in which the well is located for indemnification for all costs incurred by the division in plugging the well or restoring and remediating the well site and associated production facilities.
+Any funds collected pursuant to a judgment in a suit for indemnification brought under the Oil and Gas Act shall be deposited in the oil and gas reclamation fund.

+- B. The director of the oil conservation division of the energy, minerals and natural resources department shall make an annual report to the secretary of energy, minerals and natural resources, the governor and the legislature on the use of the oil and gas reclamation fund. - C. All contracts for well plugging shall be entered into in accordance with the provisions of the Procurement Code.
+Any contractor employed by the oil conservation division of the energy, minerals and natural resources department to plug a well is authorized to sell for salvage the equipment and material that is removed from the well in plugging it.

 History: 1953 Comp., § 65-3-38, enacted by Laws 1977, ch.
 237, § 5; 1978, ch.
 117, § 3; 1981, ch.
 372, § 1; 1987, ch.
 234, § 65; 1996, ch.
-72, § 3; 2003, ch.
-433, § 3.
+72, § 3.

-The 1996 amendment, rewrote this section.

-Effective dates. â€" Laws 1996, ch.
+The 1996 amendment, rewrote this section to the extent that a detailed comparison is impracticable.
+Laws 1996, ch.
 72 contains no effective date provision, but, pursuant to N.M.
 Const., art.
 IV, § 23, is effective May 15, 1996, 90 days after adjournment of the legislature.
+See Volume 14 NMSA 1978 for "Adjournment Dates of Sessions of Legislature" table.